Babaji-B/mini-conversational-agent/README.md

 ### Example Inputs

-* "Hi, I am Arjun"
+* "Hi, I am Babaji"
 * "What's the weather in Hyderabad?"
 * "Remind me to call mom at 7 PM"
 * "Tell me news about AI"